 6.1.
-RX FIFOs
+RX and TX FIFOs

-The FIFO size is up to 129 bytes.
-Reading from command Register 77h reads data from the RX FIFO.
-The RX FIFO has one programmable threshold, which is programmed by setting the "RX_FIFO_FULL" property.
+Two 64-byte FIFOs are integrated into the chip, one for RX and one for TX, as shown in Figure 14.
+For dedicated TX or RX, the FIFO size is up to 129 bytes.
+Writing to command Register 66h loads data into the TX FIFO, and reading from command Register 77h reads data from the RX FIFO.
+The TX FIFO has a threshold for when the FIFO is almost empty, which is set by the "TX\FIFO\EMPTY" property.
+An interrupt event occurs when the data in the TX FIFO reaches the almost empty threshold.
+If more data is not loaded into the FIFO, the chip automatically exits the TX state after the PACKET\SENT interrupt occurs.
+The RX FIFO has one programmable threshold, which is programmed by setting the "RX\FIFO\FULL" property.
 When the incoming RX data crosses the Almost Full Threshold, an interrupt will be generated to the microcontroller via the nIRQ pin.
 The microcontroller will then need to read the data from the RX FIFO.
 The RX Almost Full Threshold indication implies that the host can read at least the threshold number of bytes from the RX FIFO at that time.
-The RX FIFO may be cleared or reset with the "FIFO RESET" command.
+Both the TX and RX FIFOs may be cleared or reset with the "FIFO\RESET" command.